marcos-diazg/bimm143_S23/schedule.md

 You may wish to consult the scoring rubric at the end of the above linked project description and the [**example report**]({{ site.baseurl }}/class-material/Find_A_Gene_Project_Example.pdf){:.no-push-state} for format and content guidance.

-Your responses to questions Q1-Q4 are due **Monday April 26th** (04/26/21) at 12pm San Diego time.
+Your responses to questions Q1-Q4 are due **Monday Oct 25th** (10/25/21) at 12pm San Diego time.

-The complete assignment, including responses to all questions, is due **Monday May 31st** (05/31/21). at 12pm San Diego time.
+The complete assignment, including responses to all questions, is due **Monday Nov 29th** (11/29/21). at 12pm San Diego time.

 In both instances your PDF format report should be submitted to GradeScope.
 Late responses will not be accepted under any circumstances.